gitbls/sdm/Docs/Plugins.md

 #### Arguments

 * **comment** &mdash; Append the comment to the end of config.txt.
 Comments can also be specified by an argument starting with `#` or `\n`.
 In the latter case, the comment is transformed to `\n# comment string` resulting in a blank line before the comment.
+* **commentize** &mdash; Comment out the specified line if it exists in config.txt.
+The line must be fully-specified and exactly match.
 * **inline** &mdash; If `inline` is provided as an argument (does not take a value), the plugin will replace existing settings in config.txt (if they exist) with any new value provided to the plugin.
 If it doesn't exist, or if `inline` is not provided, new arguments are appended to the end of the file.
 * **reset** &mdash; If `reset` is provided /boot/firmware/config.txt will be saved as /boot/firmware/config.txt.sdm.
 If no value is provided for `reset` then /boot/firmware/config.txt will be set to a null file.
 If `reset=/path/to/file` is provided, the specified file will replace /boot/firmware/config.txt.
 To work correctly, `reset` must be specified before any other arguments (this is not enforced or specifically logged by sdm).
 * **section** &mdash; The `section` argument takes a value like `pi4` or `[pi4]`, and appends the appropriately-bracketed section value to the end of config.txt preceded by a blank line.